DeFacto/DeFactoNLP/README.md

 We also created a train subsample using the script [subsample_training_data.py](subsample_training_data.py).

 The files [subsample_train_relevant_docs.jsonl](/data/subsample_train_relevant_docs.jsonl), [shared_task_dev_public_relevant_docs.jsonl](/data/shared_task_dev_public_relevant_docs.jsonl) and [shared_task_test_relevant_docs.jsonl](/data/shared_task_test_relevant_docs.jsonl) contain the information from the TF-IDF part of Document Retrieval (*predicted_pages*) and Sentence Retrieval (*predicted_sentences*).

+All the files have certain keyworks.
+OIE stands for Open Information Extraction (in Document Retrieval).
+SENTENCE was performed a Triple-Based method for Sentence Selection.
+Important to verify the first line of every file to know what Retrieval Method was made.

 ### TF-IDF (Document and Sentence Retrieval)